Sakari's Wool Cardigan Game

 Development process

-For the graphics I used Aseprite, a really cool pixel art creation tool I have previous experience with.
+For the graphics I used Aseprite, a really cool pixel art creation tool I already happened to own.

 The game